- Light to lift

 Comfort and features

-“Despite being a light pushchair, the Triv feels much sturdier than other compact strollers thanks to great suspension and tough wheels, so it tackled potholes and uneven curbs with ease – even while Rory was asleep,” says Katie.
+“Despite being light, the Nuna Triv pushchair feels much sturdier than other compact strollers thanks to great suspension and tough wheels, so it tackled potholes and uneven curbs with ease – even while Rory was asleep,” says Katie.

 “I could only find two very minor downsides to it – it sometimes became oddly heavy to push, especially if attempting to push with one hand or trying to bump it up and down curbs and steps, but that’s possibly because I had the handlebar extended as high as it would go, making it a bit top-heavy.
 The frame of the back wheels is so narrow that I kept bumping my feet on them while walking.
 Other than that, despite being a slightly larger frame than other compact strollers, the Triv was easy to fold, store, and navigate busy streets.”